Products

 See this example on codesandbox

-LemonadeJS will track changes and keep the self property value in sync with changes in an editable div and vice versa.
+LemonadeJS will track changes and keep the this property value in sync with changes in an editable div and vice versa.

 <html>